How Subscribers See a Broadcast

 You can find more information on how to set your autoposting in this article.

-I really hope this helps you guys get a better picture of how your subscribers see messages from the bot.
-If you have any questions or suggestions, make sure to let our Support Team know!
+We really hope this helps you get a better picture of how your subscribers see messages from the bot.
+If you have any questions or suggestions, make sure to contact our Support Team!